manfromarce/DocSharp/README.md

 ### Roadmap

 - Support more elements and attributes, and fix issues on edge cases
+- Reduce code duplication
 - Async functions/progress callback (some tasks such as downloading images referenced in Markdown may take some time)
 - Improve support for right-to-left and complex script languages
+- Consider supporting other formats such as ODT
+- Consider adding a simplified DOM on top of the Open XML SDK to create and manipulate documents

 ### Credits